The Art of Effective Delegation: Why Do You Keep Doing EVERYTHING?

 graphic that says the art of effective delegation - why do you keep doing everything?

-“When I delegate projects to my team, I don’t always get the results I want.”
+“When I delegate projects to my team members, I don’t always get the results I want.”

 “Isn’t it easier to just do it myself?”